inorbit-ai/vda5050-to-inorbit-proxy/README.md

 ## Simulating a VDA 5050 robot

 The `demo/` folder includes a script with a set of synthetic data points for simulating a `VDA5050` compatible `AVG`.
-In order to run the simulation execute the following command:
+In order to run the simulation execute the following commands:

 ```console
 export VDA5050_AVG_MANUFACTURER = "RobotCompany",